 The rise of the remote workers is accelerating, instead of companies employing unskilled workers for jobs that require little training, and incurring huge overhead along the way, they outsource the job to contractors who are paid by the hour.
 This style has become widely used because it is considered to be cost effective and flexible: firms only pay for the services rendered and no more.
 Outsourcing jobs can also increase the pool of talented workers available to anyone that require such services, for instance, most Nigerian banks have their web interfaces built in India or other countries where they have a huge pool of advanced technical workers.

-This new concept along with the popularity of the internet has created legions of entrepreneurs whose business model are solely reliant on the internet with very little physical presence.
+This new concept along with the popularity of the internet has created legions of entrepreneurs whose business models are solely reliant on the internet with very little physical presence.
 It has made setting up businesses easier.

 With an app built by a freelance developer, you assemble freelance workers, from data entry clerks, accountants, to business developers and virtual assistants.
 With this you can quickly test your business model/idea to see if there is a market for it, from there you can build out a standard company, or you kill it off if you don’t gain traction, without having to deal with huge rent, and loads of legislation, laying off staff is as easy as clicking a button to end contracts over the internet.